ded/reqwest/README.md

 these same options.

 But fear not!
-If you must work the jQuery/Zepto way then you Reqwest has a wrapper that will remap these options for you:
+If you must work the jQuery/Zepto way then Reqwest has a wrapper that will remap these options for you:

 ```js